 I want my Sundays to be no social media and no work.
 That’s the one day where I shut down as much as possible and go to church and have that family day.
 This is important when you are creative and producing content or launching a new career, you have to have that downtime.

 There is so much distractions right now so it’s important to set those boundaries of when you won’t be on social media.
-I also put boundaries on my morning time.
+I also put boundaries in my morning time.
 I want to create my own content before I start consuming other people’s content.
-Once I go on Facebook and read the news, what I had to share goes away and helping people.
-If I can help others before I start consuming other people’s content, that makes my a lot happier.
+Once I go on Facebook and read the news, what I had to share goes away, and helping people.
+If I can help others before I start consuming other people’s content, that makes me a lot happier.

 Categorize your time into different sections.
 I want you to think about your time in three different categories.